azarketa/Thermodynamics-theoretical-pills/source/21_The_isentropic_efficiency.md

 This makes it particularly suited for devices like turbines, compressors, and nozzles, where **enthalpy variations dominate** the energy conversion process.
 :::

-:::{admonition} Note: choice of operational constraint
+:::{note} Note: choice of operational constraint
-:class: note, dropdown
+:class: dropdown

 The **isentropic reference process** must always be defined under the **same boundary or end conditions** as the real one.
 The appropriate **operational constraint**—such as constant pressure, volume, or temperature—depends on the system’s configuration and purpose: